axibase/atsd-use-cases/expatriation/README.md

 ### ChartLab

-Both of the above graphs were prepared with Axibase ChartLab which is a visualization sandbox that features convenient syntax with different chart types.
+Both of the above graphs were prepared with Axibase ChartLab which is a visualization sandbox that features convenient syntax with different types of charts.
 The above visualizations may be modified to produce several projections of the same dataset stored in Axibase Time Series Database (ATSD).

 A number of built-in [statistical functions](https://github.com/axibase/atsd/blob/master/rule-engine/functions-statistical.md) are already supported by ChartLab, and [user-defined functions](https://github.com/axibase/atsd-use-cases/blob/master/how-to/shared/trends.md#user-defined-functions) may be added to a local ATSD instance.
 You can follow these [instructions](https://github.com/axibase/charts/blob/master/syntax/udf.md#deploying-function-files) to upload a user-defined function as a JavaScript file.